top of page

 Harmful algal blooms occur when nutrient imbalances favor toxic species like Anabaena, Oscillatoria, and Microcystis [12].
 Phytoplankton communities compete directly with these harmful species for nutrients, effectively starving them [11].

-Research shows that land-water transition areas improve phytoplankton quantity and quality, subsequently increasing zooplankton biomass and trophic transfer efficiency [14].
+Research indicates that land-water transition areas improve phytoplankton quantity and quality.
+This leads to increased zooplankton biomass and trophic transfer efficiency [14].
 Dense phytoplankton communities limit light penetration to submerged weeds, naturally controlling macrophyte growth without chemicals [11].

-A 2021 study of irrigation ponds found that managed phytoplankton communities reduced cyanobacteria by 50% within six months while decreasing sediment copper levels by 30% [11].
+A 2021 study of irrigation ponds found that managed phytoplankton communities reduced cyanobacteria by 50% within six months.
+Additionally, they decreased sediment copper levels by 30% [11].
 This demonstrates phytoplankton's potential for sustainable lake restoration without chemical intervention.

-Municipal water bodies contaminated by wastewater discharge present complex challenges that phytoplankton addresses through natural biological processes.
+Municipal water bodies contaminated by wastewater discharge pose complex challenges that phytoplankton addresses through natural biological processes.
 These microscopic organisms actively compete with harmful algae while establishing balanced aquatic ecosystems.

 Lake Jeziorak Mały demonstrates phytoplankton's effectiveness in urban water restoration.
-Researchers implemented storm water pretreatment separators and fountain-based aeration systems that produced substantial decreases in harmful cyanobacteria proportions alongside increased diversity of beneficial phytoplankton groups [15].
-This shift created greater water visibility, improved oxygenation, and reduced orthophosphates, transforming the lake from polytrophic to a more balanced eutrophic state [15].
+Researchers implemented stormwater pretreatment separators and fountain-based aeration systems.
+This effort produced substantial decreases in harmful cyanobacteria proportions alongside increased diversity of beneficial phytoplankton groups [15].
+These changes led to greater water visibility, improved oxygenation, and reduced orthophosphates, transforming the lake from polytrophic to a more balanced eutrophic state [15].

-High-Rate Algal Pond technology demonstrates impressive nutrient removal capabilities.
-Phytoplankton-based systems remove 26.6-75.7% of nitrogen with a 61.23% median and 21.89-94% of ammonia with a 77% median from wastewater [1].
-Phosphorus removal ranges from 10.48-97.2% with a 42.73% median, directly addressing the primary driver of harmful algal blooms [1].
+High-Rate Algal Pond technology showcases impressive nutrient removal capabilities.
+Phytoplankton-based systems remove 26.6-75.7% of nitrogen with a median of 61.23%.
+They also achieve a range of 21.89-94% ammonia removal with a median of 77% [1].
+Phosphorus removal ranges from 10.48-97.2% with a median of 42.73% [1].
+This directly addresses the primary driver of harmful algal blooms.

-Phytoplankton simultaneously purify water through direct contaminant uptake and facilitate bacterial degradation of organics by generating oxygen through photosynthesis [1].
+Phytoplankton simultaneously purify water through direct contaminant uptake.
+They also facilitate the bacterial degradation of organics by generating oxygen through photosynthesis [1].
 The resulting biomass can be harvested for biofuel production, creating circular economy benefits [1].

 Close-up of a colorful Daphnia water flea with iridescent hues, set against a dark, speckled background.
 The image has a vibrant, detailed texture.